dominikmi/K8s-homelab/kube-installation/README.md

 As of now, I'd go with 1.16.4.

 - `$ sudo apt-get install -y kubelet=<version> kubeadm=<version> kubectl=<version>`

+Then I'd hold up with upgrading the trio by apt-get with the following command: `sudo apt-mark hold kubelet kubeadm kubectl`.

 Set cgroupfs for docker to systemd (per [this discussion](https://github.com/kubernetes/kubeadm/issues/1394))
 ```